izdrail/izdrail.com/src/content/work/intel.md

   - Sentiment Analysis
 ---

-# Today Intel API Documentation
+# Intel API Documentation

-This repository contains the API documentation for the Today Intel App.
+This repository contains the API documentation for the tools running on my [Website](https://izdrail.com).

-The API is designed to provide various functionalities related to news, SEO analysis, NLP, videos, and more.
+The API was designed to provide various functionalities to developers related to news, SEO analysis, NLP, videos, and more.

 ## Table of Contents